 - Strength and timing of electrical signals passing through your heart

 A doctor or technician places small patches, called electrodes, on different areas of your body, including several on your chest.
-These pick up signals that make wave patterns on the EKG results.
+These pick-up signals that make wave patterns on the EKG results.
 It gives your doctor a picture of your heart's overall electrical activity.

 Just as with a regular EKG, you'll have small electrodes attached to your chest.
-Wires connect these electrodes to a small recorder you can clip on a belt, keep in a pocket, or hang around your neck.
+Wires connect these electrodes to a small recorder you can clip onto a belt, keep in a pocket, or hang around your neck.

 Then you just go about doing what you usually do.
 Your doctor will check the recorded results later.